Why I angel invest

 My Investment Theses

 In consumer, I am excited about how we entertain (metaverse, livestream shopping) and make a living (passion economy, future of work).
 In edtech, I believe there will be major shifts in k-12 education and professional development for knowledge workers.
 I’m trying to learn more about web3 infrastructure.

 In enterprise, I am bullish on SaaS products born out of former operators who lived the pain of workflows or use cases that could be solved by technology, across infrastructure and SaaS.
-And I look for teams that are focused on solving end-user pain and relentlessly customer-obsessed.
-I look pretty broadly across SaaS (horizontal and vertical), infrastructure (data), applied AI/ML.
+And I look for teams that have unique insights, are focused on solving end-user pain and relentlessly customer-obsessed.
+I look pretty broadly across SaaS (horizontal and vertical), infrastructure (data), and AI/ML.

 But regardless of vertical, I love to partner with founders who are learning animals and have the ambition, grit and vision to create new categories that don’t exist yet.

 I’m actively angel investing and always on the lookout for founders I want to be a partner to in the next 10+ years.
-If you are a founder working on new ideas, even if you are not raising or do not need funding now, I want to hear from you and discuss how I can help.
+If you are a founder working on new ideas, even if you do not need funding now, I want to hear from you, be a sounding board, and discuss how I can help.

 If you are a fellow angel investor or an institutional investor, I’d love to meet you and partner in future investments.